 Before we get into the process for advertising and how to get more snow removal clients, there are a few things you need to write down and assess before you start advertising for snow plowing and ice removal.

-Ask any snow removal contractor when to start spreading the word to your existing clientele and advertising to get more clients, and you will get different answers.
+Ask any seasoned snow removal contractor when to start spreading the word to your existing clientele and advertising to get more clients, and you will get different answers.
 There is also a huge variance between residential and commercial properties, and there can even be a big difference between large retail or restaurant chains, office complexes, etc. depending on who your point of contact is – property management company or the actual business property owner.

 The short answer to the question: “when to start advertising for snow removal” is long before winter begins!

-Here is the general timeline for snow removal advertising that Landscape Marketing Pros’ CEO used in his Minnesota-based snow removal company that he owned from 2011-2016: (this may differ slightly depending on where exactly you are located)
+Here is the general timeline for snow removal advertising that Landscape Marketing Pros’ CEO used in his Minnesota-based snow removal company that he owned from 2011-2016: (this timeline may differ slightly depending on where exactly you are located)